Risetech4drew/alx-system_engineering-devops/0x00-shell_basics/README.md

 4) ./3-listfiles

 the script command automates the display of contents of the working directory in long format

+5) ./4-listmorefiles

+this shell script displays the contents of the directory including hidden files in long format